pocomane/brewed-in-the-apocalypse/bita.md

 out of the character.
 4 or more traits are played instead during actions for which the character have a very good fit.
 Obviously, in the late game these number can increase consistently.

+In the third step, if the move contains a text for the selected outcome (both the roll one, or the one forced by the scenarist), it is read and what it demands is done.
+A missing text means that the specific outcome does not change the situation.

 ```
 Bob - Bart look at the motorcycle engine to understand the problem and to fix